akka/akka/akka-docs/src/main/paradox/typed/dispatchers.md

 Without any further configuration the default dispatcher runs this actor along with all other actors.
 This is very efficient when all actor message processing is non-blocking.
-If all of the available threads are blocked, however, then all the actors on the same dispatcher will starve for threads and will not be able to process incoming messages.
+When all of the available threads are blocked, however, then all the actors on the same dispatcher will starve for threads and will not be able to process incoming messages.

 @@@ note